open-medicine-initiative/org/articles-of-association/en/README.md

 3. Contributions and fees will be determined by the Meeting of Members in the form of a regulation on contributions.

-4.  ​6.
-Documentation of financial flows is carried our in accordance with the regulations from [§ 10 Transparency (I) Documentation](#toc-10.1).
+4.  ​Documentation of financial flows is carried our in accordance with the regulations from [§ 10 Transparency (I) Documentation](#toc-10.1).

 5. A financial report is drawn up at the end of each reporting period.